-Tatev monastery in Armenia has its own “Wings”.
+Tatev, one of the most beautiful landscapes in Armenia, has its own “Wings”.
 That is the longest reversible aerial tramway in the world – Wings of Tatev.
 The record was fixed in the Guinness Book on 16th of October, 2010, when the cable car opened its doors for the first visitors.
 The aerial tramway is 5752 meters long and “flies” up to 360 meters over the ground.
 Taking such “wings” you can reach the famous medieval monastery complex Tatev in only 12 minutes.
 It’s around 4 times faster than it could take the most comfortable car to go down and up the deep gorge between Halidzor village and the monastery on the other side of the canyon.
 At the same time, the route is long enough to feel all the breathtaking moments.
 Moreover, you will enjoy amazing views of the surrounding nature from a bird’s eye view.

 What does “Ta tev” mean?